geminimir/meterguard/README.md

 Each script checks health, sends a duplicate event with an explicit idempotency key, and prints the first lines of `/metrics` so you can see it counted once.

-**StripeMeter** is a Stripe-native usage metering system focused on correctness and operability.
+**meterguard** is a Stripe-native usage metering system focused on correctness and operability.
 Built by developers who believe customers should be able to verify what they’re billed for.

-## Why StripeMeter?
+## Why meterguard?

 - Correct usage totals via idempotent ingest and late-event handling
 - Pre-invoice parity within ε, monitored by alerts; see the runbook
 - Fresh counters and delta pushes to Stripe to avoid over-reporting
 - Operator-grade: health, metrics, dashboards, and alert recipes

-## What Makes StripeMeter Special
+## What Makes meterguard Special

-Unlike other billing solutions, StripeMeter is designed around three core principles:
+Unlike other billing solutions, meterguard is designed around three core principles:

 1. **Transparency First**: Customers should never be surprised by their bill
 2. **Developer Experience**: Building usage-based pricing should be delightful